mit-dci/zksigma/README.md

 # zkSigma

 This is a standalone library for genreating zero-knowledge proofs that can be verified non-interatively known as NIZKs.
-NIZKs do not require trusted setup and can be verfied without additional communication from the prover, although we do sacrifice the complexity of statements we can prove when comparted to something like zk-SNARKs.
+NIZKs do not require trusted setup and can be verfied without additional communication from the prover, although we do sacrifice the complexity of statements we can prove when comparted to like zkSNARKs for instance.

+Features:
+- Generating non-interative zero-knowledge proofs for various logical statements
+- Simplified elliptic curve operations
+- Plug and Play API

 Statements that can be proved:
-- I know discrete log of commtiment A(= aG ONLY) (GSPFS Proof)
+- I know discrete log of commtiment A(=aG) (GSPFS Proof)
+- I know that discrete log of A(=xG) and B(=xH) are equal (Equivilance Proof)
 - I can open Pedersen Commitment A(= aG + uH) (Open)
 - I know either discrete log of A or B (Disjunctive Proof)
-- I know that discrete log of A and B are equal (Equivilance Proof)
 - I know that blinding factor of A and B are equal (Consistancy Proof)
 - I know that a * b = c in commitments A, B and C (ABC Proof)
+- I can show that a != b in commtimetns A and B (InequalityProve -> ABCProof)

 Running the tests:
 - Run the tests to make sure its building properly